thecocode/blog-a-thon/README.md

 ### What are some of the best practices while writing a blog?

 - Give your blog an interesting title
-- Add a table of content table for ease of reading
+- Add a table of content for ease of reading
 - Explain the chosen topic well
-- Add media such as images wherever needed
+- Add media such as images and videos wherever needed
-- Embed links for other blogs, youtube videos, wikipedia pages etc, wherever needed
+- Embed links for other blogs, YouTube videos, wikipedia pages etc, wherever needed
 - Give a conclusion to your blog
 - Write the name of the track you are writing for (optional but convenient for us)
-- For example, **`This blog is written for the “Developement” track of CoCode Blogs`.**
+- For example, `This blog is written for the “Developement” track of CoCode Blogs`.
-- Do not forget to add the tag **`CocodeBlogs`** to your blog for it to be considered a valid entry.
+- Do not forget to add the tag `CocodeBlogs` to your blog for it to be considered a valid entry.
-- Lastly, do not **`Plagiarize.`**
+- Lastly, do not `Plagiarize`.

 ### Have any more questions?

-- Ask, any doubt, big or small, by joining our [**discord**](https://discord.gg/WP8BQvrzzc).
+- Ask, any doubt, big or small, on our [**Discord server**](https://discord.gg/WP8BQvrzzc).
 We will be more than happy to assist you!

 ## All the best!
 Keep writing!